G230950/Network-Labs/README.md

 # 🛠️ Network Labs & Packet Tracer Projects

-This repository contains hands-on networking labs completed using Cisco Packet Tracer and Wireshark as part of my cybersecurity course.
+This repository contains hands-on networking labs completed using Cisco Packet Tracer and Wireshark as part of my cybersecurity course

 ---